 Safety on these rides is of utmost importance.
 Make sure you follow road rules and ride sensibly.
 You might be on a bicycle, but remember, you’re still traffic and need to follow road rules.

-- Helmets are mandatory.
+- Helmet – Helmets are absolutely mandatory.
 Even for those super short rides.

 - Riding glasses – good riding glasses are critical to ensure your eyes are safe from all the dust and debris on a bike ride